 Coaching appointments are for an hour once a month, with text, e-mail or phone support contact once a week in between sessions as appropriate.

 “For me, life coaching has been a fantastic experience.
-Life coaching offers something rear: the chance to think and talk about your life for an allotted period of time.
+Life coaching offers something rare: the chance to think and talk about your life for an allotted period of time.
 It is an opportunity to focus on areas of your life that you would like to change, and formulate a plan to do so.
-It is also a chance to consider your hopes and reams and how you might achieve them.
+It is also a chance to consider your hopes and dreams and how you might achieve them.
 Angie is very encouraging, really listens to you and is gentle, never pushy.
 All in all I would not hesitate to recommend this service :-)” Client feedback

 To make a referral contact Richard Bradbury or Angie Spence on 07391 853358